Olumide Oyedeji

-Olumide Oyedeji (born 11 May 1981) is a Nigerian professional basketball center who played in the National Basketball Association (NBA) for three seasons.
+Olumide Oyedeji (born 11 May 1981) is a Nigerian former professional basketball center.
+He is now President of Hoops N' Read basketball club.

+He played in the National Basketball Association (NBA) for three seasons.

+He is the President of Nigeria Olympian Association (NOA), and the Vice President of Nigeria Olympic Committee (NOC).

 Professional career

 Oyedeji played at the 1999 and 2000 Nike Hoop Summits.
-He was selected by the Seattle SuperSonics, in the 2nd round (42nd overall) of the 2000 NBA Draft.
+He was selected by the Seattle SuperSonics, in the 2nd round (42nd overall) of the 2000 NBA draft.
 He played a total of 93 games during 3 seasons in the NBA, and had career averages of 1.4 points per game, 2.1 rebounds per game, 0.1 assists per game, and 0.2 steals per game.
-His final NBA game was played on April 1st, 2003 in a 105 - 118 loss to the San Antonio Spurs where he recorded no stats.
+His final NBA game was played on 1 April 2003, in a 105–118 loss to the San Antonio Spurs where he recorded no stats.
 He also played in the Spanish League with Granada.

 Oyedeji played with Shanxi Zhongyu in the Chinese Basketball Association.
 He played with Changwon LG Sakers of the Korean Basketball League in 2011.
 However, he was released from the team, despite averaging 10.8 points, 15.0 rebounds, and 1.7 blocks per game.
 Oyedeji then signed on with the London Lions, who compete in the British Basketball League, in 2015.

 National team

 Oyedeji has been a member of the senior men's Nigerian national basketball team since 1997.
 He contributed immensely to his national team's participation at the FIBA Africa Nations Cup in 1997, 1999, 2001, 2003, 2005, 2007, 2011, 2013 and 2015.
 He led Nigeria to its first ever AfroBasket trophy in Tunisia in 2015.
 Oyedeji won silver medals in 1997, 1999 and 2003 respectively during the FIBA Africa Nations Cup.
 He won the bronze medal at the 2005 FIBA Africa Championship and 2011 FIBA Africa Championship.
 Oyedeji has represented his home country in the All Africa Games winning bronze in 1999, 2007 and 2015, silver in 2003 and gold in 2011.
 He also played at the FIBA World Cup in 1999 and at the 2012 Summer Olympics.
 Oyedeji is the inaugural African player to ever feature in all major basketball tournaments on the global stage, including Olympic Games, World Cup, Commonwealth Games, All Africa Games, NBA, Euro-League, and Asia Championships.

 Oyedeji featured in the invitational tournament in South Africa where he captained the team and led them to victory in the finals.
 Nigeria's basketball team, D'Tigers, emerged overall winners of the 2015 Four Nations' invitational basketball tournament hosted by South Africa on Sunday 22 March 2015.
 Oyedeji, the long serving captain of the Nigerian Men's national team, emerged the MVP of the tournament.
-D'Tigers beat Mozambique 72-59 in their final game to win the inaugural tournament held at the Wembley Indoor Arena in Johannesburg.
+D'Tigers beat Mozambique 72–59 in their final game to win the inaugural tournament held at the Wembley Indoor Arena in Johannesburg.
 He retired from the Nigerian national basketball team several weeks before the 2016 Summer Olympics in Rio de Janeiro.